Uriel's machine.

 Uriel's Machine: The Prehistoric Technology That Survived the Flood is a best selling book published in 1999 by Christopher Knight and Robert Lomas.The book's name is derived from a character of the same name in the Book of Enoch.
 In Knight and Lomas's interpretation of the Book of Enoch, Uriel warns Enoch about the impending flood, giving him instructions for building a form of solar observatory for the purpose of preserving advanced knowledge into a time of global disaster by teaching him the movement of the Sun against the horizon over a period of time, which Enoch then records in detail in the Book of the Courses of the Heavenly Luminaries.

-The Book of Enoch begins with the fourth portal, which contains the Vernal equinox.
+Uriel's Machine starts at the fourth portal, which contains the Vernal equinox.

 And the sun rises from that portal and sets in the west, and returns to the east and rises thirty mornings in the third portal and sets in the west in the third portal

-When the sun rises at the equinox, its declination is zero.
-Portal 4 begins when the sun rises in the east, on the equator at declination zero.
+So, Portal 4 begins when the sun rises in the east, on the celestial equator at declination zero.

 Uriel's machine is described as a 'horizon declinometer'.